some-dray/cg_assessment/README.md

 ## Executive Summary Template Variables

-The executive summary markdown file can use template variables that are automatically replaced with scan results:
+The executive summary and appendix markdown files can use template variables that are automatically replaced with scan results and customer information:

+**Scan Metrics:**
 - `{{images_scanned}}`: Number of image pairs successfully scanned
 - `{{total_customer_vulns}}`: Total vulnerabilities in customer images
 - `{{total_chainguard_vulns}}`: Total vulnerabilities in Chainguard images